-This is the BEST baked beans recipe, made from scratch using dry beans but with NO SOAKING required!
-The Instant Pot transforms this into a flavorful side dish, made even more delicious with bacon.
-The beans cook perfectly every time.
+Instant Pot baked beans recipe, made from scratch using dry beans but with NO SOAKING required are the BEST!
+The Instant Pot transforms plain beans into a flavorful side dish, made even more delicious with bacon.
 Perfect party food or side for any meal or gathering!

-HOW TO MAKE PRESSURE COOKER BAKED BEANS FROM SCRATCH – NO NEED TO SOAK THE BEANS!
+HOW TO MAKE INSTANT POT BAKED BEANS FROM SCRATCH – NO NEED TO SOAK THE BEANS!

 Follow these SUPER simple steps to make the perfect side dish in your pressure cooker!

 Add 1 pound of dry beans (red kidney, pinto or a combo of both), 8 cups cold water and 1 teaspoon salt to the pot and stir.
 Place the cover on the pot and set timer to 25 minutes on high pressure (use the pressure cook setting).
 It will take the Instant Pot pressure cooker around 20 minutes to build up pressure before it begins cooking.

 When cooking time is done, let the pressure naturally release for 5 minutes, then do a quick release.
 Remove the cover and drain the beans.